Mobile meeting scheduling for Webex

 I wrote clear copy for different states and error messages.
 The Webex voice is concise, straightforward, and slightly conversational — but not too casual.
 Errors and states are meant to let users clearly understand what's happened and correct actions quickly.

-UX writing samples
+UX writing

 I wrote clear copy for different states and error messages.
 The Webex voice is concise, straightforward, and slightly conversational — but not too casual.
 Errors and states are meant to let users clearly understand what's happened and correct actions quickly.